Firstly, what is an investment bond?

 An Offshore Bond is an investment bond established outside of the UK, typically in a country where there are no taxes on income or capital gains.

-- Control of Outcomes: investment bonds have no maturity date, allowing customers to decide when to sell their investment.
+Investment bonds have no maturity date, allowing customers to decide when to sell their investment.
 Although the bond will pay out on the death of the life assured, it is possible to have multiple lives assured meaning the bond will not end prematurely.

-- Convenience and Choice: the ability to choose from a wide variety of underlying investment funds, which can be changed with no tax or reporting considerations.
+The ability to choose from a wide variety of underlying investment funds, which can be changed with no tax or reporting considerations.

-- Administration Simplicity: all transactions are consolidated and reported in a single statement and valuation.
+All transactions are consolidated and reported in a single statement and valuation.

-- Gross Roll-Up: Offshore bonds do not have income or capital gains tax deducted, other than withholding taxes, with investors benefitting from what is referred to as ‘gross roll-up’.
+Offshore bonds do not have income or capital gains tax deducted, other than withholding taxes, with investors benefitting from what is referred to as ‘gross roll-up’.
 As tax is not deducted within the bond, the benefit of compound interest/growth (gaining interest on your interest) is greater because more remains in your bond to gain interest and growth on.

 What is the taxation of an Offshore Investment Bond?